plentymarkets/mc-telemetry/README.md

 # mc-telemetry: A plentymarkets package for go telemetry

-## Purpose:
+## Purpose

-The objective of integrating this package is to enhance the existing logging system by implementing a more sophisticated framework, thereby improving the quality and depth of logged data.
+By integrating the mc-telemetry package we implement a more sophisticated framework.
+This enhances the existing logging system and improves the quality and depth of logged data.

-The telemetry package is designed to facilitate logging into various third-party systems, including New Relic APM, New Relic ZeroLog, and Nope.
-Additionally, it enables straightforward console logging through the local driver.
+The mc-telemetry package is designed to support logging into various third-party systems, including New Relic APM, New Relic ZeroLog, and Nope.
+Through the local driver the package also allows for straightforward console logging.

-This package includes interfaces for telemetry drivers, allowing the use of abstract interfaces rather than concrete implementations.
+The mc-telemetry package includes interfaces for telemetry drivers, allowing users to use abstract interfaces rather than concrete implementations.

-For more details about the available drivers, please refer to: [mc-telemetry-driver](..%2Fmc-telemetry-driver).
+For more details about available drivers, please refer to: [mc-telemetry-driver](..%2Fmc-telemetry-driver).

-## Getting Started:
+## Getting Started

-To effectively utilize the Telemetry package, it is necessary to follow a series of steps, beginning with the installation of the appropriate package using the Go installer via the command line interface.
-This installation process ensures that all the required components of the Telemetry package are correctly set up.
+To effectively use the mc-telemetry package, you first need to do the following:

+1. Install the appropriate package by using the *Go* installer via the command line interface.

+   This ensures that all required components of the mc-telemetry package are correctly set up in your system.

+3. Configure the *config.yaml* file and *environment binder* to unlock the full functionality of the mc-telemetry package.

-Once the installation is complete, further configurations are essential to fully enable the functionality of the Telemetry package.
-Specifically, you will need to make adjustments in two key areas: the config.yaml file and the environment binder.
-These configurations are crucial as they define the operational parameters and environment settings necessary for Telemetry to function optimally.
+	**_NOTE:_** These configurations are crucial to unlock the full functionality of the mc-telemetry package as they define necessary operational parameters and environment settings.

-The following structure needs to be updated:
+Update below structure as follows:

 ```
 my-app/